50 West Liberty Street, Suite 700

 Phone: (775) 852-3900

 Sev regularly represents developers before local governments in Northern Nevada on various land use entitlement matters, including zoning changes, master plan amendments, annexations, special use permits, development handbooks and agreements, on and off premises signage, and related matters as well as on local privileged licensing applications.
-Sev regularly appears before governing bodies in Reno, Sparks, Carson City, Washoe County, Douglas County, and other rural Nevada counties.
+Sev regularly appears before governing bodies in Reno, Sparks, Carson City, Washoe County, Douglas County, and a number of rural Nevada counties.